Active case

 Are family members eligible to file Camp Lejeune water contamination claims?

-Yes, family members are eligible to file claims for themselves and for the estate’s of their loved ones.
+No, family members are no longer eligible to file Camp Lejeune water contamination claims.
+Before the filing deadline passed, family members were eligible to file claims for themselves and for the estates of their loved ones.

 Do Camp Lejeune water contamination claims impact VA claims?